+Rheumatoid Arthritis and Disability.
 Rheumatoid arthritis (RA) is an autoimmune disease.
 For reasons doctors still do not understand, the immune system attacks the body’s own tissues, especially the synovial joint.

 The synovial joint consists of a clear lubricating fluid secreted by synovial membranes.
 The capsule formed by synovial membranes and fluid lines the joint allowing bones to move without friction or pain.
 RA involves an inflammatory response of the synovial joint, secondary to swelling of synovial cells, excess synovial fluid, and the development of fibrous tissue in the synovium.